ihabamzil/Exploration-and-analysis-of-Facebook-posts-on-ChatGPT.-/README.md

 Scikit-learn
 Gensim
 pyLDAvis
-Include any other relevant libraries or modules.

-## Contributing
-Contributions to this project are welcome.
-If you find issues or have suggestions, please follow the contribution guidelines in the CONTRIBUTING.md file.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the apache.LICENSE-2.0 License.

 ## Acknowledgements
 Special thanks to the contributors of the libraries used in this project.